mdozmorov/manuscript_template/README.md

 - Rules for better figures: 1) Know your audience; 2) Identify your message; 3) Adapt the figure to the support medium; 4) Captions are not optional; 5) Do not trust the defaults; 6) Use color effectively; 7) Do not mislead the reader; 8) Avoid chartjunk; 9) Message trumps beauty; 10) Get the right tool (Matplotlib, Inkskape, GIMP, others).
 Examples of good and bad figures.
     - Rougier, Nicolas P., Michael Droettboom, and Philip E. Bourne.
 “Ten Simple Rules for Better Figures.”
 PLoS Computational Biology 10, no. 9 (September 11, 2014): e1003833. https://doi.org/10.1371/journal.pcbi.1003833.

+## Reviewing tips

+- Guidelines and ideas for providing objective reviews, addressing quality and impact (Box 1).
+Recommendations on review behavior to avoid (Box 2).
+    - Krummel, Matthew.
+“Universal Principled Review: A Community-Driven Method to Improve Peer Review,” 2019

 ## Files